aksiksi/csim/README.md

 Navigate to the root of the project directory i.e. where `build.sbt` is located.
 You have two options when building **csim**:

-* To build for Scala, run `sbt package`.
+* To build for Scala, run `sbt csimJVM/package`.
-* To build a "fat" JAR for Java, run `sbt assembly`.
+* To build a "fat" JAR for Java, run `sbt csimJVM/assembly`.
+* To build an optimized version targeting JavaScript, run `sbt csimJS/fullOptJS`.

-Look under the directory `target/scala-2.11` for the output JAR.
+Look under the directory `[jvm|js]/target/scala-2.11` for the output JAR.

 ### Testing